NEWS

 Therefore, local governments should listen to the women’s and other minorities’ stories and understand the complexities of the interlinkage of gender and climate change in their communities.
 The local authorities should believe in the power of women’s voices in implementing climate adaptation plans and strategies and ensure that the issues that are being raised by vulnerable communities are given the utmost priority.

-You can watch five powerful short films produced by our fellows here.
+You can watch five powerful short films produced by our fellows here or below.

 Share This Story, Choose Your Platform!